syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ### Exclude table summaries when exporting

-By default, table summaries in `SfDataGrid` are exported to Excel.
-You can set the [exportTableSummaries](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToExcelConverter/exportTableSummaries.html) parameter as `false` to export the `SfDataGrid` without table summaries.
+By default, table summaries in the `SfDataGrid` are exported to Excel.
+Set the [exportTableSummaries](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToExcelConverter/exportTableSummaries.html) parameter as `false` to export the `SfDataGrid` without table summaries.

 {% tabs %}
 {% highlight Dart %}